tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ### layer

 The interior of the top-level `g` node of the SVG.
 This is where regions, strokes, and flashes of dark layers will be.
 If there are clear layers, there may be nested `g` nodes with `mask` attributes inside `layer`.

+### viewBox

+The viewBox of the SVG as an array of numbers.
+This property can be used to align several layers from the same board. (`viewBox[0]`, `viewBox[1]`) is the location of the bottom left of the SVG in board coordinates.

+The viewBox units will be 1000 times the actual units.

+### width and height

+The real-world size of the SVG as a string including units; e.g. `"1.25in"`

+### units

+Units of the process file.
+Either `in` or `mm`.
+If `units` is an empty string, then no image was processed from the file.